DaniilAlpha/result/README.md

-# vec
+# result
-Vector Expressed in C
+Convinient `Result` type to use in all my projects.